Polybrominated diphenyl ethers: Exposure

+PBDEs have not been detected beyond trace levels in water.
+In the environment, soils and sediments are the major deposits for PBDEs.
+PBDEs can enter soil from discarded products, such as in landfills.
+As biosolids (sewage) may contain PBDEs, exposure from soils or farmlands that have been fertilized with biosolids may occur.
+Wildlife may have exposure by consuming foods containing PBDEs, whereas organisms that live in sediments may be contaminated by PBDEs.

+Excretion

+PBDEs and their metabolites are excreted mainly in the feces and some in the urine.
+Owing to their deposition in body fat stores, some PBDEs remain in the body for many years, and may enter the bodies of unborn babies via the placenta.

+Research on health effects

+Nothing certain has been established about the effects of PBDEs on human health.
+Most information regarding toxicity of PBDEs and their metabolites is from early-stage animal studies.
+Evidence for PBDE-mediated effects from human studies in systems other than the developing nervous system, such as in cancer development, is inconclusive or non-existent.
+Particularly for the potential effects of PBDEs on the developing fetus, research has focused on the health status of mothers and gestational age of the infant.

 Sediment contamination

 Increasing environmental concentrations and changing distributions of PBDEs in sediments of the Clyde River Estuary in Scotland, UK have been assessed.
 Analysis of six sediment cores each of 1 m depth from Glasgow city to Greenock revealed that total concentrations increased toward the river bed surface (0–10 cm).
 Amounts of PBDE ranged from 1 to 2,645 µg/kg (dry wt. sediment) with a mean of 287 µg/kg (dry wt. sediment).
 Down-core PBDE congener profiles showed that higher concentrations were due to elevated levels of BDE-209.
 The majority of the sediment records clearly showed a change from mainly lower molecular weight BDEs 47,99, 183, 153 at lower depths to BDE-209 near the surface, a change in congener and homologue group patterns that corresponds to the restrictions of penta- and octaBDE commercial mixtures under EU law in 2004–2006.

 While biodegradation is not considered the main pathway for PBDEs, photolysis and pyrolysis can be of interest in studies of transformation of PBDEs.